What is Statistics in Economics? Importance and Limitations

 How does statistical analysis contribute to understanding economic trends?

-Statistical analysis reveals patterns and correlations, helping economists identify trends in economic data and enable informed predictions and policy decisions.
+Statistical analysis reveals patterns and correlations, helping economists identify trends in economic data and enabling informed predictions and policy decisions.

 How can statistical data impact economic decision-making?

-Statistical data guides economic decisions by providing evidence-based insights, aiding policymakers and businesses in making informed choices for optimal outcomes.
+Statistical data guides economic decisions by providing evidence-based insights, aiding policymakers and businesses in making informed choices for better outcomes.

 What role does statistical analysis play in understanding market trends?